What New Graduate Students Need to Know about the Libraries (Updated August 27)

 On this page are some pointers to help you make the most of JMU Libraries’ programs and services.

-- Check out our guide for students: Get an overview of how to succeed with online learning in our Online Teaching & Learning Guide.
-Start with the “for students” section.
+- Check out our guide for students: Get an overview of how to succeed with online learning in our Guide to Online Learning at JMU.

-- Check out our guide for instructors: If you’re a teaching assistant, you’ll want to read the “for faculty” section of our Online Teaching & Learning guide as well.
+- Check out our guide for instructors: If you’re a teaching assistant, you’ll want to look at our Guide to Online and Hybrid Teaching at JMU as well.
 Teaching assistants should also review this FERPA information about privacy laws for handling student data.

-- Get tech support for Canvas and other learning technologies: Visit Ask the Library or Library Tech Support for chat, email, and phone (540-568-5312) options for assistance during our service hours.
+- Get tech support for Canvas and other learning technologies: Visit Library Tech Support for email and phone (540-568-5312) options for tech support during our service hours.

 - View this brief video about how we use Canvas at JMU:

 - Meet your librarian: We have librarians specializing in specific research strategies and resources for each graduate program at JMU.
 Your librarian can help you find, evaluate, and use information for your research and assignments.
 Find your librarian here, and contact them via email or make an online appointment with them.